whitesoul07/Computer-Networking/README.md

    ![download](https://github.com/whitesoul07/Computer-Networking/assets/165417316/a611e5ea-bf00-406d-8ee2-aeffe213c067)

+9 ***Multi Layer Switch***

+-> it is a devices that switches an OSI layer 2 like an ordinary network switch and provides extra functions on higher OSI layers

+-> It is highly  programmable and complex which may have few ports or more ports.
 # ***Types of Computer Network***

 1) **Local Area Network** -> It interconnects  the computer within the limited area like school, office, etc.